Figure 1: Hardware Information Updates

 Every time a RF sensor records data, it will generate 3 files:

-containing dynamic information such as device temperatures, remaining storage, CPU usage, etc.As before, the Raspberry Pi will write these files to the sync directory and have them sent to the server for storage.
+.sc16 (should be changed to .fc32 if floats are used instead of integers)..json extension.
+This file contains information crucial for being able to process and use the data file.-status.json containing dynamic information such as device temperatures, remaining storage, CPU usage, etc.As before, the Raspberry Pi will write these files to the sync directory and have them sent to the server for storage.
 On the server, the watchdog will move the files into the appropriate directory or add the status information to the database and then delete the status information file.
 Figure 2 illustrates how the Watchdog decides what to do with the 3 different options:

 At the same time, a separate process watches the directory where data files are moved to and if it finds one that exists in the table, but doesn’t have any statistics in the outputs table yet, it will calculate the statistics, add them to the outputs table, and delete the file.